-Next, invite your workers for a Hot-Dog day and start the conversations around anxiety and mental health.
+Next, invite your workers for a Hot-Dog day.
+A great moment to start the conversations around anxiety and mental health.

 Bring a speaker and hand out flyers with tips and advice.
 Above all, let them know where they can get individual help.

-Anxiety, suicide thoughts and stress… what can be done?
+Anxiety, suicide thoughts and stress… what can you do?
 What tools are you offering?
 Can your employees take mental health days for example?
 Is it “safe” to openly talk about these topics?
 Or do they feel it impacts their job security?

 To sum up, men are more likely to struggle with mental health.
 Yet more unlikely to seek help.

-In male-dominant workplaces like manufacturing it’s trickier, so be prepared for pushback.
+In male-dominant workplaces like manufacturing it’s trickier, so prepare for pushback.